ThatQuiz Test Library Take this test now

 C) Green background with white and black symbols

-D) Blue background and white symbols
+D) Red background with white symbols and red border

 • 42.
 It refers to any motor vehicle accident occurring on a place other than traffic way.

-B) Non motor vehicle traffic accident
+C) Non motor vehicle traffic accident

-D) Motor vehicle non-traffic accident
+D) Non motor vehicle non-traffic accident

 • 43.
 What are physical channels within the roadway, which are constructed to establish physical channels thru which vehicular traffic is guided without the use of signals?